-The OfficeServ 7200 offers a variety of interface cards that allow connection to the public telephone network or to private networks.
-These are generally referred to as trunk cards.
+The OfficeServ 7400 offers a variety of interface cards that allow connection to the public telephone network or to private networks using either analog or digital circuits.
 Proprietary digital phones called "keysets" connect to Digital Line Interface cards (DLI).
-In addition to these conventional digital keyset, Samsung offers IP keysets.
-These IP keysets use the latest Voice over Internet protocol (VoIP) technology.
-They are ideal for distant (remote) locations where the digital keysets will not work.
-Connect to an Ethernet LAN and communicate with the system through the Media Gateway Interface cards (MGI).
-The MGI allows IP phones to communicate with TDM devices.
+In addition to these conventional digital keyset, Samsung offers a complete lineup of IP terminals.
+These IP terminals use the latest Voice over Internet Protocol (VoIP) technology and can be deployed over LANs or WANs.
+They are ideal for distant (remote) locations providing all the benefits of the OfficeServ 7400 to home workers and road worriers.
 Standard telephones generally called "single line sets" connect to single line interface cards (SLI).
 In addition, DLI station ports are used to connect peripheral devices such as door phones and add-on modules.
 Miscellaneous circuits are provided to allow such optional features as external paging, music on hold, background music, and common audible devices.

-All keysets utilize a single PCB with surface-mounted components assuring the highest product quality and long life.
+All digital and IP telephones utilize a single PCB with surface-mounted components assuring the highest product quality and long life.
 Samsung's customary large, easy-to-read displays and LEDs in the button design make them much easier to use.
 In many instances, sophisticated features are made simple through the use of friendly display prompts or push-on/push-off feature keys.